evelyh/pick-the-ink/README.md

         - Similar to the edit profile for customer
       - Gallery (artist's profile page)
         - Navigate to the artist's gallery
-      - Edit the my gallery (artist's gallery page)
+      - Edit my gallery (artist's gallery page)
         - Edit the titles and descriptions of any image showing on the page by filling up the popup form
         - When click the `confirm` button on the popup form, the info of the image will change; when click on the `cancel`, info will stay as previous
-      - Add image to my gallery (artist's gallery page)
+      - Add images to my gallery (artist's gallery page)
-        - Add new image to the gallery, by uploading the your own image and filling the popup form.
+        - Add a new image to the gallery, by uploading your image and filling out the popup form.
-      - Delete image from my gallery(artist's gallery page)
+      - Delete images from my gallery(artist's gallery page)
         - Delete images from your gallery
         - By clicking the `delete` button in the popup, you are confirming the deletion, otherwise, the image will stay.
       - Post available timeslots
-        - Post artists' available timeslots, so that client can book the appointment based on the available timeslots.
+        - Post artists' available timeslots, so that clients can book the appointment based on the available timeslots.
-        - The `post available timeslots` button will only show, when the artist set a valid home location.
-Since this is for updating the avaailable timeslots for clients to book appoinmtment, a valid home location is needed.
+        - The `post available timeslots` button will only show when the artist set a valid home location.
+Since this is for updating the available timeslots for clients to book appointment, a valid home location is needed.

     **Notes for Profile (Important!):**
     - For each user, he/she can only edit their own profile page (and gallery page, for artists), and view limited profile info on other users' profile page for security reasons ( to protect other's personal informations).